Listed below are frequently asked questions related to New Mexico and Istation.

 - What is Istation’s relationship with New Mexico?

-- Istation has been selected by the Public Education Department as the new K–3 formative assessment in reading through an RFP process.
-The English version of the Istation assessment is known as Istation’s Indicators of Progress for Early Reading (ISIP™ ER), and the Spanish version is known as Istation’s Indicators of Progress for Español (ISIP Lectura Temprana).
+- Istation has been selected by the Public Education Department as the new K–2 formative assessment in reading through an RFP process.
+The English version of the Istation assessment is known as Istation’s Indicators of Progress for Early Reading (ISIP™ Early Reading), and the Spanish version is known as Istation’s Indicators of Progress for Español (ISIP Lectura Temprana).
+Additionally, Istation will provide K-2 formative assessment for Math (ISIP Math).

 - What grades are included?

-- Kindergarten through third grade assessments will be provided at no cost to districts and charter schools.
+- Kindergarten through second grade assessments will be provided at no cost to districts and charter schools.

 - What is ISIP Early Reading?

-- Designed for students in prekindergarten through third grade, ISIP Early Reading provides teachers and other school personnel with easy-to-interpret, Web-based reports that detail student strengths and deficits and provide links to teacher resources.
+- Designed for students in prekindergarten through second grade, ISIP Early Reading provides teachers and other school personnel with easy-to-interpret, web-based reports that detail student strengths and deficits and provide links to teacher resources.
 Use of this data allows teachers to more easily make informed decisions regarding each student’s response to targeted reading instruction and intervention strategies.

 ISIP Early Reading provides growth information in the five critical domains of early reading: